Zaurash/proj6-mongo/README.md

 There is also a 'scaffolding' program, db_trial.py, for inserting a couple records into the database and printing them out.
 Get db_trial.py working before you try making your flask app work.

-## What you'll add

-The user should be able to add dated memos, either from the same index page or from a separate page.
-Memos should be displayed in date order.
-The user should be able to delete memos.

 ## Setting up